jamiekaye9/job-logger/README.md

 To achieve this, I created a Custom User Creation Form that extends Django’s default UserCreationForm.
 In this form:
   - I added first_name and last_name as required fields.
   - I specified that the form should include first_name, last_name, username, password1, and password2 so users provide all the necessary information.
-  - I customized the save method so that after the form validates the input, it sets the user’s first_name and last_name before saving the user to the database.
+  - I customised the save method so that after the form validates the input, it sets the user’s first_name and last_name before saving the user to the database.

 This approach allowed me to keep Django’s reliable authentication system while adding just the extra details I needed.